daniel-keogh/emerging-tech-tasks/README.md

 ### 3. Standard Deviation

 The standard deviation of an array of numbers `x` is calculated using `numpy` as `np.sqrt(np.sum((x - np.mean(x))**2)/len(x))`.
 However, Microsoft Excel has two different versions of the standard deviation calculation, `STDDEV.P` and `STDDEV.S`.
 The `STDDEV.P` function performs the above calculation but in the `STDDEV.S` calculation the division is by `len(x)-1` rather than `len(x)`.
 Research these Excel functions, writing a note in a Markdown cell about the difference between them.
 Then use `numpy` to perform a simulation demonstrating that the `STDDEV.S` calculation is a better estimate for the standard deviation of a population when performed on a sample.
 Note that part of this task is to figure out the terminology in the previous sentence.

+### 4. k-means Clustering with the Iris Dataset

+Use `scikit-learn` to apply k-means clustering to Fisher's famous Iris data set.
+You will easily obtain a copy of the data set on-line.
+Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.